impostorsguides/impostorsguides.github.io/rbenv/part-2/2-l-content.md

 }
 ```

-This is the test which covers the sad path of the “global” command.
-If we haven't installed v1.2.3 of Ruby using RBENV, then there will be no “1.2.3” subdirectory of `/versions`.
+This is the test which covers the sad path of the "global" command.
+If we haven't installed v1.2.3 of Ruby using RBENV, then there will be no "1.2.3" subdirectory of `/versions`.
 Therefore, running `rbenv global 1.2.3` should result in a non-zero exit code (which is verified by calling `assert_failure`, and the error message printed to STDOUT should indicate that the requested version is not yet installed.

 Having read through the command's test file, let's move on to the file for the command itself.